Managing translation resources efficiently and optimizing the usage of managed words ensures cost-effectiveness.

 -

-is the total number of languages configured in Strings projects including source languages.
+Bis the total number of languages configured in Strings projects including source languages.

 Example

 A customer has 1,000 keys.
-The keys contain 5,000 source language words (A)
+The keys contain 5,000 source language words (A) and are being translated into 5 languages from a single source language (B).
+Therefore, the total amount of managed words equals:

-x [(5 target languages + 1 source language (B)
+5,000 words (A) x [(5 target languages + 1 source language (B)] = 30,000 managed words

 Use of Job Sync (adding languages) will impact total number of managed words.